moeedrafi/ai-flashcards-app/README.md

 - ⚡ Fast and responsive UI fully optimized for desktop and mobile devices
 - 🔐 Authentication: Secure and seamless auth with JWT

-- Responsive Layout: Fully optimized for desktop and mobile devices.
-- Home Page: Dynamic and interactive user feed.
-- Stories: Stories: Create, view, and manage stories in real-time using Optimistic UI.
-- Story Visibility: Control who can view specific stories.
-- Post Management: Add, update, and delete posts with images.
-- Post Interactions: Like and comment on posts in real-time using Optimistic UI.
-- Commenting System: Nested comments and threaded replies in real-time using Optimistic UI.
-- User Profile: View and update dynamic user data.
-- Friendship Management: Follow, unfollow, and block users in real-time using Optimistic UI.
-- Optimistic UI: Instant feedback for user actions without page reload.
-- Performance Optimization: Prisma indexes (@@index) on key fields like StoryViews ensure fast and efficient data retrieval.

 ## Installation & Setup

 1. Clone the repository: